 Conclusion: Staying Feels Safer Than Losing

 “More to Lose” is about the fear of ending something that once meant everything.
-She stays not because itโs working, but because letting go feels like falling without a net.
+She doesn’t stay because it’s working, but because letting go feels like falling without a net.